yp87/HomeAssistant/README.md

       6) Wait for complete deployment
       7) commit .HA_VERSION
       8) push to master (On build success, should not redeploy to Home assistant host.. label? keyword in commit?)
+- Check what can be done with Travis to only run home assistant config check when something actually changed in home assistant
+- Travis build should build all the containers and validate the outcome (only if something changed that impact each container)